Xizhe-Hao/Xizhe-Hao.github.io/_pages/fun.md

 ### 🍳 Cooking

-Cooking is like another language to me—a way to express feelings and show love to friends and family.
-I find fascinating parallels between cooking and research: both require finding the right "recipe," carefully selecting and preparing materials, experimenting to discover the optimal approach, and understanding that every detail matters—even the smallest seasoning can make a difference.
-Time management is crucial in both, whether you're coordinating multiple dishes or juggling research experiments.
+Cooking is like another language to me—a way to express emotions and show love to friends and family.

+I also find fascinating parallels between cooking and research.
+Both involve discovering the right “recipe,” carefully selecting and preparing materials, and experimenting to find the optimal approach.
+In both, attention to detail is essential—even the smallest seasoning or adjustment can make a significant difference.
+Time management is equally crucial, whether coordinating multiple dishes in the kitchen or juggling experiments in the lab.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">